 • First 446 bytes contain bootable code.

-• Last 2 bytes are for MBR signature, also called magic number.
+• The last 2 bytes are for MBR signature, also called magic number.
 (Thus total of 446 + 64 + 2 = 512 bytes).

 | 446 | 16 | 16 | 16 | 16 | 2 |

-3. About GRUB
+3) About GRUB

 Grub is a multi-stage bootloader (Stage1, Stage 1.5 and Stage 2).
-3 stages for grub version 1 and grub version 2 is explained below.
+The 3 stages for grub version 1 and version 2 are explained below.

 Grub Version 1 stages

 Stage 1 can load Stage 2 directly, but it is normally set up to load Stage 1.5.
 GRUB Stage 1.5 is located in the first 30 kilobytes of hard disk immediately following the MBR and before the first partition.
-If this space is not available (Unusual partition table, special disk drivers, GPT or LVM disk) the install of Stage 1.5 will fail.
+If this space is not available (Unusual partition table, special disk drivers, GPT or LVM disk), the installation of Stage 1.5 will fail.
 The stage 1.5 image contains file system drivers.
 This enables stage 1.5 to directly load stage 2 from any known location in the filesystem, for example from /boot/grub.
 Stage 2 will then load the default configuration file and any other modules needed.